aczihalytriumf/phiat/docs/source/index.rst

 Phase-imaging analysis tool (PhIAT) is an analysis tool for the phase-imaging ion-cyclotron-resonance mass spectrometry technique.
 PhIAT was originally created by Sam Porter and updated by Annabelle Czihaly.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`automatic_fitting` section to get started, including how to :ref:`installation` the project.

 .. note::